-Data as the new currency has been added to your bookmarks.
+Data as the new currency has been saved

 Government is one of the biggest producers of data—and one of the few that deliver data to the public free of charge.
 Governments already regulate how organizations may use personal data and myriad other issues related to data.
 The question, then, isn’t really whether government should get involved in the new data marketplace, but rather how it should take part.